Smith-Steve/VanityPhone-AWS-Project/README.md

 As the directions were vague, I made a couple of assumptions as I went along.
 These will help in understanding how the application developed

  * A match can consists of 7 letters.
-These are the most important matches
+These are the most important matches.
  * A match can consist of 4 letters.
  * The first match of any given category is the best match.
 All words are equal.
  * The Area code is not going to be a part of the vanity number.